pdfminer/pdfminer.six/docs/source/faq.rst

 improves pdfminer.

 Since 2020, the original pdfminer is `dormant
-<https://github.com/euske/pdfminer#pdfminer>`_, and pdfminer.six is the
+<https://github.com/euske/pdfminer#pdfminer>`_, and pdfminer.six is the fork
-recommended by Euske if you need an actively maintained version of pdfminer.
+which Euske recommends if you need an actively maintained version of pdfminer.